retypeapp/retype/pro.md

 You can purchase as many Retype Pro licenses as you require.

-### Can I get a trial license for testing?

-Yes.
-Please email hello@retype.com with your request.

-In the email, please include the domain or sub-domain that you would like to use for the license key.

 ### We have 5 people on our team writing content and using Retype.
 Do we require 5 licenses?

 No. Retype is licensed per website, not per person.
 One **Retype Pro** instance will cover an unlimited number of content authors or developers using Retype.